Guide to Paying Bills With a Credit Card: Can You Even Do It?

 Guide to Using a Credit Card to Pay Bills

 At this point, it’s clear that it is possible to pay some bills with a credit card.
-The more important question now is not can I pay bills with a credit card, but should you pay bills with a credit card?
+But should you?
 In short, it depends.

 If the bill provider won’t charge a processing fee and the consumer can afford to pay off their credit card balance in full, then paying their bills with a credit card is a great way to earn rewards and build a credit score.